trexxet/basedengine/README.md

 * There must always be exactly one space between the function name and the opening parenthesis.
 The only exception is **calling** a function with no arguments - must have no space before parenthesis.
 * Every file must end with an empty line
 * Includes are sorted in 3 groups separated by empty line: system headers (`<string>`), dependency library headers (`<glad/gl.h>`) and Based headers (`"Logger.hpp"`).
 Each group is sorted alphabetically.
+* No new line for opening curly bracket